 Goals of Psychotherapy: A Journey Through Different Life Stages

-Why Goals Matter in Therapy
+Why Goals Are Essential in Psychotherapy

 1. Emotional Expression